 - Place meatloaf in the oven and bake for 1 hour 10 minutes, or until the internal temperature reads 165 degrees.

-- Let rest for five minutes and serve.
+- Let rest for five minutes, then slice and serve.